karimayachi/knockout-firestore/Readme.md

 ### For using KOFS
 - Knockout
-- Firebase Javascript API
+- Firebase JavaScript API
 - A Firebase account and a Firestore collection

 ### For building/extending KOFS
-- NodeJS
-- Browserify
-- UglifyJS (for minimizing)
+- NPM

 ## Quick start